Back to Course

 (i) The executive influence on the making of laws through its power to initiate bills to the legislature.

-(ii) The executive through delegatory powers and complexity in the work of parliament make rules and regulation and other statutory instruments to deal with certain specific matters.
+(ii) The executive through delegatory powers and complexity in the work of parliament makes rules and regulations and other statutory instruments to deal with certain specific matters.

 (iii) The quasi-judicial powers exercised by the executive have added to the growth of the powers of the executive e.g. power of pardon.